creationix/nibs/README.md

 ### Simple SubType

-Currently only `true`, `false`, and `nil` are specified and the rest of the range is reserved.
-Use application-level tags for other values.
+Currently only `true`, `false`, and `nil` and some special float values are specified and the rest of the range is reserved.

 ### String